 Slab City, California.
 Hidden in the California badlands right smack in the middle of the Sonoran Desert is a little community of….well, squatters technically.
-Sitting just 50 miles from the border of Mexico is a community of desert dwellers that have taken over the land that used to house a military base in the 1940’s.
+Sitting just 50 miles from the border of Mexico is a community of desert dwellers.
+They have taken over the land previously used to house a military base in the 1940s.
 Here they live tax-free, completely off the grid with no power, water, or trash collection, and officially they don’t exist.

 These folks out here are living the free life, but it doesn’t come easy.
 With temperatures ranging from 20 degrees-125 degrees, their makeshift homes and RV’s put them at risk of exposure.
 Many of the inhabitants get by selling precious jewelry made from stones and rocks gathered from the desert to passersby.
 But this little “town” has something HUGE to offer lovers of art and desert vibes.

 Leonard Knight, a local artist, created a massive technicolor art installation painted into the side of a man-made mountain.
-Over the course of 25 years, he crafted the mountain out of adobe, tires, car doors, desert sticks, hay bales and hundreds of thousands of buckets of paint.
+Over 25 years, he crafted the mountain from adobe, car doors, hay and hundreds of thousands of buckets of paint.
 It was his life work and he simply wanted to create something beautiful to inspire others to love.
-You can watch an interview that Vice News did with him here.
+You can watch an interview that Vice News did with him.
 Before he passed away in 2014, he was living just outside the mountain in the bed of a truck he had decorated with biblical verses.
 During the hot summer months, he could often be seen hanging out in the hammock outside.

 Since then others have been continuing his work and collecting donations on site.
-They also ensure that no one climbs onto the mountain outside of the yellow brick road to keep it as preserved as possible.
-According to some of the Slab City locals I spoke with this money doesn’t go toward the mountain at all.
-They claim its just a scheme by some greedy entrepreneurs so think twice before donating financially (but bring all your extra paint).
+They also ensure that no one climbs onto the mountain outside of the yellow brick road.
+To keep it as preserved as possible.
+According to some of the Slab City locals I spoke with, this money doesn’t go toward the mountain at all.
+They claim it’s just a scheme by some greedy entrepreneurs so think twice before donating.
+Do bring some paint if you want to donate something to the project!
 After all, Leonard Knight never collected monetary donations and his mission was to have the monument free for all to see.

 We could see Salvation Mountain coming from miles away.
 The colorful hilltop seemed like an oasis in the sunshine just sitting in the middle of flat dusty nothingness.
 As we drove closer we could see signs proclaiming “Welcome to Slab City-The Last Free Place on Earth”.
 RV’s and ramshackle homes dotted the desert landscape and I began to wonder who would possibly choose to make this their home?